-Looking Back to Middle School, Connecting to other High School History and Social Science Courses
+Looking Back to Middle School, Connecting to other High School History Courses

-Sixth and seventh graders studied all the world regions.
-Eighth graders studied the principles and institutions of democratic societies.
+Sixth, seventh and eighth graders studied all the world regions and the principles and institutions of democratic societies.
 United States History II concentrates on 20th and 21st century history.
-There are also two high school electives: United States Government and Politics and Economics, as well as standards for personal financial literacy that may be taught as a stand-alone course or integrated into courses such as mathematics, business, or family and consumer science.
+There are also two high school electives: United States Government and Politics and Economics, as well as standards for personal financial literacy and news/media literacy that may be taught as stand-alone courses or integrated into history social science or other subjects.

 World History II Content Standards